Working with i686

 only requires that you set the ARCH

 Make variable to the correct value.
-Normally, you would do this in .config, but you can also do this temporarily with the make ARCH=i686
+Normally, you would do this in the .config section, but you can also do this temporarily with the make ARCH=i686

 command, in the shell environment (export ARCH=i686